Signed in as:

 Availability

-Due to the high volume of consultation work, Dr. Gilbaugh carries only 5 patients on her caseload at a time.
+Due to the high volume of consultation work, Dr. McLain carries only 5 patients on her caseload at a time.

 View Patricia's profile on Psychology Today